nikam-shreyas/nikam-shreyas/README.md

 ### Hello!

-I'm Shreyas Nikam, a dedicated and driven AI enthusiast currently pursuing my MS in Artificial Intelligence.
-When I'm not obsessing over neural networks and deep learning algorithms, you'll probably find me exploring learning new languages or binge-watching sci-fi shows.
+I'm a recent graduate of Northeastern University with a Master's degree in Artificial Intelligence.
+With a passion for innovation and creating a positive impact, I'm currently seeking full-time roles in AI.
+My expertise includes exploring the latest AI research and techniques, including deep learning and computer vision.

 As someone who's truly passionate about AI, I'm excited to bring my skills to a full-time role.
 With a knack for data analysis, programming, and all things tech, I'm confident I can help your organization innovate and make an impact in the field of AI.

 Whether I'm training models in Python, exploring new frontiers in TensorFlow, or collaborating with a team to deliver results, I'm always striving to learn and grow.
 And with my strong communication skills, I can explain complex concepts in a way that even my grandma would understand.

 So if you're looking for an AI expert who's passionate, let's connect!
 I'm always up for a chat over coffee or a virtual hangout, and I'm excited to see where this journey takes me.

+Let's collaborate and make some magic happen with AI!

 📫 Reach out to me at <a href="mailto:nik4m.5hreyas@gmail.com">Gmail</a> | <a href="https://www.linkedin.com/in/nikam-shreyas">LinkedIn</a>